rstudio/education.rstudio.com/content/blog/2020-04-26-flair/index.markdown

 > on your screen no longer matches the output, and your students are confused.

 Was this relatable?
-Have you, too lived out this horror story?
+Have you, too, lived out this horror story?

 This kind of un-reproducibility of materialas, and the simple frustration of the fiddly nature of manually highlighting code text, led me to develop flair.
 I wrote this package first and foremost for educators, although I have found it equally useful for conference talks and workshops.